JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 rate (generic function with 1 method)
 ```

-and then we can use a generic function that will define the exchange rate for the opposite direction
+Now we can use a generic function that will define the exchange rate for the opposite direction

 ```jldoctest currency; output=false
 rate(T::Type{<:Currency}, ::Type{Euro}) = 1 / rate(Euro, T)